Data Dashboard

 A child care desert is defined as an area where the need for child care far exceeds the supply—specifically, where there are at least three times as many young children with working parents as there are licensed child care spaces available.

 The chart illustrates the progress and goals for reducing the number of ZIP codes qualifying as child care deserts from 2020 through 2027.
 In 2020, 18 ZIP codes were identified as child care deserts, establishing the baseline measurement.
 By 2025, current data show 24 ZIP codes still meet this definition, highlighting ongoing challenges in balancing the supply and demand for child care.
 The goals set an ambitious reduction trajectory—targeting 12 deserts by 2024, 8 by 2025, and complete elimination (0 deserts) by 2026 and beyond.
-The yellow line represents the actual results measured each year, while the blue dashed line indicates the set goals, reflecting the community’s shared commitment to ensuring every family has access to quality early childhood programs in their neighborhoods.
+The yellow line represents the actual results measured each year, while the blue dashed line indicates the annual goals, reflecting the community’s shared commitment to ensuring every family has access to quality early childhood programs in their neighborhoods.

 Results